Regular covariant representations and their Wold-type decomposition: Abstract

 \section{Abstract}

 Olofsson introduced a growth condition regarding elements of an orbit for an expansive operator and generalized Richter's wandering subspace theorem.
-Later on using the Moore-Penrose inverse, Ezzahraoui, Mbekhta, and Zerouali extended the growth condition and obtained a Shimorin-Wold-type decomposition.
-This paper presents a Wold-type decomposition for regular completely bounded covariant representation with reduced minimum modulus $\geq 1$ that satisfy the growth condition.
-To prove the decomposition, we introduce the terms regular, algebraic core, and reduced minimum modulus in the setting of covariant representation and work out several fundamental results.
-As a consequence, we shall analyze weighted unilateral and bilateral shifts.
+Later on, using the Moore-Penrose inverse, Ezzahraoui, Mbekhta, and Zerouali extended the growth condition and obtained a Shimorin-Wold-type decomposition.
+Shimorin-Wold-type decomposition for completely bounded covariant representations, which are close to isometric representations, is obtained in \cite{HV19}.
+This paper extends this decomposition for regular, completely bounded covariant representation having reduced minimum modulus $\geq 1$ that satisfies the growth condition.
+To prove the decomposition, we introduce the terms regular, algebraic core, and reduced minimum modulus in the completely bounded covariant representation setting and work out several fundamental results.
+Consequently, we shall analyze the weighted unilateral shift introduced by Muhly and Solel and introduce and explore a non-commutative weighted bilateral shift.